-VIII: NEW APPLICANT PROCESS FOR REGULAR MEMBERS
+VIII.
+NEW APPLICANT PROCESS FOR REGULAR MEMBERS AND TRANSITIONAL MEMBERS

-- A. TOPS Executive Director shall discuss TOPS program requirements (with perspective applicants and the operator's ability to meet those requirements within six months from the date of their application. - B. In coordination with the Chairman of the Audit Committee, the Executive Director will notify all Regular TOPS members of the potential new applicant. - C. The applicant must attend a regular TOPS meeting after submitting application for membership. - D. After the applicant has attended the required meeting, the Board will review the application and determine that the applicant meets the basic requirements of the TOPS program.
-The Board will then instruct the Executive Director to accept payment of 50% of the annual dues and to initiate the application process. - E. Chairman of the Audit / Membership Committee shall assign a mentor to assist in the application process and prepare preparation for the initial audit.
-The mentor shall provide the new applicant with advice and help in understanding the TOPS program and how to meet the program requirements.
-The mentor shall be available via telephone, video conference and/or email to the applicant and the applicant should include its Director of Operations, Director of Maintenance and the Director of Safety or Safety Officer in communications with the mentor.
+A. TOPS Executive Director must discuss TOPS program requirements with prospective applicants and the operator's ability to meet those requirements within six months from the date of their application.

+- B. In coordination with the Chairman of the Audit Committee, the Executive Director will notify all Regular TOPS members of the potential new applicant. - C. The applicant must attend a regular TOPS meeting after submitting an application for membership. - D. After the applicant has attended the required meeting, the Board will review the application and determine that the applicant meets the basic requirements of the TOPS program.
+The Board will then instruct the Executive Director to accept payment of 50% of the annual dues and to initiate the application process. - E. The Chairman of the Audit Committee must assign a mentor to assist in the application process and preparation for the initial audit.
+The mentor must provide the new applicant with advice and help in understanding the TOPS program and how to meet the program requirements.
+The mentor must be available via telephone, video conference and/or email to the applicant and the applicant should include its Director of Operations, Director of Maintenance and the Director of Safety or Safety Officer in communications with the mentor.
 While not required, it is highly encouraged for the mentor to make a site visit to the applicant's operation.
-Costs incurred for a mentor visit shall be borne by the applicant.
-To assist with mentorship, the applicant will provide the mentor with a copy of the following documents: General Operations Manual, copies of the FAR 135 certificate and FAR 136 document if applicable.
+Costs incurred for a mentor visit must be borne by the applicant.
+To assist with mentorship, the applicant will provide the mentor with a copy of the following documents: General Operations Manual, copies of the FAR Part 135 certificate and FAR Part 136 document if applicable (or international civil aviation authority equivalent).
 The mentor will review the program of safety, and applicant's documents and operation to ensure and/or guide the applicant to meet TOPS pre-audit conditions.
-Full review of the applicant's operation and documentation by the mentor and all required changes to meet the program shall be complete prior to the initial audit. - F. Once the mentor determines that the applicant is ready for their audit, the Chairman of the Audit/Membership Committee will schedule the applicant's initial audit, the cost of which shall be borne by the applicant. - G. Initial audit results will be sent to the Chairman of the Audit/Membership

-Committee with a copy sent to Executive Director within 30 days of the audit.

-- H. The Audit/Membership Committee shall review the audit report and make a recommendation to the Board for approval or denial of membership. - I. The Board shall make a final determination of the applicant's membership.
-The Board shall instruct the Executive Director to prepare a letter for signature of the TOPS Chairman, informing the applicant of the decision of the Board.
+Full review of the applicant's operation and documentation by the mentor and all required changes to meet the program must be complete prior to the initial audit. - F. Once the mentor determines that the applicant is ready for their audit, the Chairman of the Audit/Membership Committee will schedule the applicant's initial audit, the cost of which must be borne by the applicant. - G. Initial audit results will be sent to the Chairman of the Audit Committee with a copy sent to the Executive Director within 30 days of the audit. - H. The Audit Committee must review the audit report and make a recommendation to the Board for approval or denial of membership. - I. The Board must make a final determination of the applicant's membership.
+The Board must instruct the Executive Director to prepare a letter for signature of the TOPS Chairman, informing the applicant of the decision of the Board.
 In the event membership is not approved, the unsuccessful applicant will receive a refund of application payment less any unpaid Audit costs.